Can Biodiesel Help to Save the Planet?

 Studies conclude that biodiesel can outperform gasoline while burning more cleanly.
 However, renewable energy experts differ on the ultimate ecological benefits of biodiesel ever becoming the nation’s number one choice for fuel.
 Current numbers cite U.S. usage of diesel fuel as more than 1.4 billion gallons, but critics say that a complete shift over to biodiesel would produce a strain on the land used for agriculture as well as causing a significant increase in food prices.
 For example, European demand for biodiesel has increased Indonesian production and exports of palm oil have caused farmers to clear cut wild forests for palm plants.

 Another possibility is to produce biodiesel fuel resources by supporting aquatic farming methods.
 Certain marine farmed algae crops could relieve the pressure to grow extra corn and soy products on land in addition to their superior oil content and rapid growth cycle.

 If you’re thinking about biodiesel for use in your own car, unfortunately, it can’t be introduced into an engine designed to run on gasoline.
 However, a diesel car can accept biodiesel and petroleum diesel interchangeably as well as a specified blend of both fuels.
 Another advantage is that biodiesel is a solvent and will clear multiple diesel deposits that have been left in the fuel tank.
 This may result in some fuel filter clogging at first but an ongoing use of biodiesel will not demand a higher volume of filter changes.
 Biodiesel has excellent lubricating properties which reduce the wear and tear on vital engine parts.

-This information is gladly offered by Hassell Bros.
-Inc., one of the finest collision repair companies in NY, because we're concerned about the future of Mother Earth.
+This information is gladly offered by Service King Collegeville, one of the finest collision repair companies in PA, because we're concerned about the future of Mother Earth.